gearglow/ReptiliaWithATwist/The List.md

 "Youngest in a century," Ron bragged.
 "He's never failed to catch the snitch, either.
 Well," he amended, "except for that one time when the dementors swarmed him."

-"Not *helping,* Ron," Elysia said through gritted teeth.
+"*Not helping,* Ron," Elysia said through gritted teeth.

 "Anyway," Charlie continued, "I was a pretty fair seeker myself, in my day.
 Care for a seeker's duel?"